Twitter

 If you fly on the wings of the knowledge eagle, you will learn many things.

 The largest eagle in the world is the white-tailed eagle with a wingspan (which is how we’re measuring “large”) of up to 220cm.
 They are large enough to hunt foxes as prey but are nowhere near large enough to carry a human being.
-The Clapham eagle (or knowledge eagle as it is sometimes known) is, fortunately, a much larger bEagleeast, large enough to lift us high above the city streets to where our ambitions can fly free.
+The Clapham eagle (or knowledge eagle as it is sometimes known) is, fortunately, a much larger beast, large enough to lift us high above the city streets to where our ambitions can fly free.
 Eagles are known for their courage – white-tailed eagles have been seen to attempt to catch porpoises larger than themselves – for their commitment – with the white-tailed eagle being found all across Eurasia from the tundra of Siberia to the southern coast of the Caspian Sea and from Hokkaido in Japan to the west coast of Iceland – and for their confidence – the skill with which they pluck fish from moving water beneath them is breath-taking.

 Our knowledge eagle is an inspiration, an admonishment, and a help in time of trouble.